munificent/craftinginterpreters/book/representing-code.md

     protein → ( "scrambled" | "poached" | "fried" ) "eggs" ;
     ```

-*   Using <span name="recursion">recursion</span> to support repeated sequences
+*   Using recursion to support repeated sequences of symbols has a certain
-    of symbols has a certain appealing <span name="purity">purity</span>, but
+    appealing <span name="purity">purity</span>, but it's kind of a chore to
-    it's kind of a chore to make a separate named sub-rule each time we want to
+    make a separate named sub-rule each time we want to loop.
+So, we also use a
-    loop.
-So, we also use a postfix `*` to allow the previous symbol or group to
+    postfix `*` to allow the previous symbol or group to be repeated zero or
-    be repeated zero or more times.
+    more times.

     ```ebnf
     crispiness → "really" "really"* ;